jnozzi/cocoadev.com/markdown/HoursMinutesSeconds.md

 Part of a program that I'm working on calculates an amount of time in seconds.
-I need to know what the best way is to calculate and format the time in Hours:Minutes:Seconds (00:00:00) format. http://goo.gl/General/OeSCu
+I need to know what the best way is to calculate and format the time in Hours:Minutes:Seconds (00:00:00) format. http://goo.gl/OeSCu

--- General/JacobHazelgrove
+-- JacobHazelgrove

 ----

 Maybe you could do something like:

-General/NSCalendarDate *date=General/[NSCalendarDate dateWithTimeIntervalSince1970:numberOfSeconds];
+NSCalendarDate *date=[NSCalendarDate dateWithTimeIntervalSince1970:numberOfSeconds];

-and then use a General/NSCalendarDate method on date such as
+and then use a NSCalendarDate method on date such as

--years:months:days:hours:minutes:seconds:sinceDate: (with the last parameter being General/[NSDate dateWithTimeIntervalSince1970:0])
+-years:months:days:hours:minutes:seconds:sinceDate: (with the last parameter being [NSDate dateWithTimeIntervalSince1970:0])

 or